mesqueeb/vuex-easy-access/docs/guide.md

 dispatch('player/set/pokeBox.splice', [0, 1, newPokemon])
 ```

-## Wildcard state props 🃏
+## ID wildcard props 🃏

 Just add `'*'` as prop in your state and you will have super powers 💪🏻!
+Perfect for working with IDs!

 ```js
 // module: `player/`